-Good question.
-You will need to see a reward for your time, effort and resources.
+This is a question podcast companies are often asked.
+You need to see a reward for your time, effort and resources.

-So, instead of looking at total downloads, opt for using unique downloads as this refines the numbers and removes multiple downloads from the same user.
+So, opt for using unique downloads as this refines the numbers and removes multiple downloads from the same user.

 Looking at downloads per episode will help you spot fluctuations and identify the content your listeners want.

 Subscriptions are another handy measurement.
-It measures the number of people subscribing to your podcast and who get notified when a new episode is available.
-When people subscribe to your podcast, it tells you they want to hear more from you, and they don’t want to miss an episode.
+It measures the people subscribing to your podcast and who get notified when a new episode is available.
+When people subscribe to your podcast, it shows they want to hear more from you, and they don’t want to miss an episode.

-If you are using email marketing software to promote your podcast, open and click rates and the numbers of unsubscribes will indicate the appeal of your audio content.
+If you are using email marketing software to promote your own podcast, open and click rates and the numbers of unsubscribes will indicate the appeal of your content.

 Similarly, keep an eye on social mentions.
 If people like your podcast, they will talk about it on social media.
-And you will be able to use your social media listening tools to see who is discussing your podcast and what they are saying about it.
+And you will be able to use your social media listening tools to see who is discussing your podcast and what they say about it.

-But, the most salient factor with these measurements is ensuring you set realistic goals.
+But, the most salient factor with these measurements is ensuring you are clear on your ambitions and set realistic goals.

 If your podcast is about a niche subject in your industry, it could be tricky to attract large numbers of listeners.
 Your unique downloads may not look that impressive.